arlenf27/timestamp-scaler/README.md

 This program requires no dependencies other than a C compiler and library that is compliant with any ISO C standard (ANSI/C89/C90, C99, C11, C17, C23, etc.).
 It is only dependent on the ANSI/C89/C90 versions of standard C libraries such as stdio.h, stdlib.h, string.h, time.h, math.h, and float.h. ***For guaranteed results, compile on a Linux/MacOS distribution.
 Please note that using a Windows C library (e.g. MinGW-w64 libraries) may result in undefined behavior or unexpected warnings/errors!
 For instance, Windows libraries often use the LLP64 data model (where long int is 32 bits) instead of the LP64 data model.
 Also, time_t may be defined differently in ANSI C Windows libraries when compared to ANSI C MacOS or Linux libraries.***

 ## Usage
 To compile on Linux/MacOS, any ISO-compliant C compiler should work without any errors or warnings.
-For instance, `gcc -ansi -pedantic -Wall -o timestamp_scaler timestamp_scaler.c -lm` will work on most Linux/MacOS distributions.
+For instance, `gcc -ansi -pedantic -Wall -o timestamp_scaler timestamp_scaler.c timestamp_dataset.c -lm` will work on most Linux/MacOS distributions.
 Just make sure that libraries including the following standard ISO ANSI/C89/C90/C95/C99/C11/C17/C23 headers are included:
 - stdio.h
 - stdlib.h